Icaro-G-Silva/numeric-base-converter/README.md

-# numeric-base-converter
+# Numeric Base Converter
-Decimal to Binary | Binary to Decimal
+> Decimal to Binary | Binary to Decimal